The Life Sciences Law Review: United Kingdom

 xii Imports and exports

-The United Kingdom's regulations governing the import and export of medicinal products reflect those at EU level.
-Unless products are intended only for trans-shipment via the United Kingdom, they must be imported by the holder of a manufacturer's authorisation.
+The United Kingdom's regulations governing the import and export of medicinal products generally reflect those at EU level, although Brexit has made the rules somewhat more complex.
+Unless products are intended only for trans-shipment via the United Kingdom, they must be imported by the holder of a manufacturer's authorisation or (as explained above), if importation is from an approved country into Great Britain, the holder of a wholesale dealer's licence.
 Products may only be exported by authorised manufacturers or distributors.

 xiii Controlled substances

 When the PMCPA Panel rules there is a breach of the ABPI Code under the self-regulatory scheme, the company concerned must give an undertaking not to repeat the offending advertisement or activity.
 The company, whether a member of the ABPI or not, must also pay an administrative charge of £3,500 per matter (or £4,500 per matter for non-members) where it accepts the Panel's decision that it breached the Code.
 The charge increases to £12,000 per matter (or £13,000 per matter for non-members) where the company appeals the Panel's decision and is unsuccessful.
+Additionally, if companies are ruled in breach of Clause 2 they must pay £4,000 towards the cost of advertising that fact in the relevant press.
 At the conclusion of a case, the PMCPA will also publish a detailed case report in its Code of Practice review and on its website.

 The main sanction under the ABHI Code for non-compliance is negative publicity.
 An administrative charge is also payable.
 However, there have been no complaints procedures under the Code and the level of the administrative charges payable has not yet been determined.